segmentio/segment-docs/src/connections/destinations/catalog/salesforce-marketing-cloud/index.md

 > info ""
 > During this set up process, you will create one Data Extension for Identify calls ("the Identify Data Extension"), and one for each unique Track call ("the Track Data Extensions").

-### SFMC Set up: Create a Data Extension to store Identify calls
+### Create a Data Extension in SFMC to store Identify calls
 You must create a Data Extension in SFMC to store the Identify calls coming from Segment.
 For each trait you want to send to SFMC, you must manually create an attribute on the Data Extension in SFMC.
 When you create a Data Extension in SFMC, you can set up as many (or as few) attributes as you need.